 - Ladies - ALL BLACK: Ankle-length long black skirt or dress slacks, black dress shoes (no sandals), and blouse with sleeves – at least ¾ length.
 (No spaghetti strap, strapless, or halter-tops).

-- Men - Tuxedo, black bow tie, white dress shirt, black dress socks, and black dress shoes.
+- Men - Tuxedo (regular jacket, no tails), black bow tie, white dress shirt, black dress socks, and black dress shoes.

 Chamber music performances: